Description »

 Getting Involved

-Accommodation is hostel standard with self-catering facilities.
+Tour are offered with a choice of "Normal" (hostel standard) or "Upgraded" (hotel standard) accommodation.
+If choosing "Normal" standard, accommodation will have self-catering facilities.
 All meals are included in the price, but the group will prepare meals together and everyone assists with cooking, washing up, etc. Depending on practical arrangements, the group may visit a supermarket together during the trip to choose provisions.
+See under "What's included" for more information.

 Trip Skating